Las Tres Ave Marias

 The church of Las Tres Ave Marias, is one of many houses of worship in this city located on the Caribbean coast of Colombia, where I came to work as a teacher after I graduated from a small college in New Hampshire.
 I met the father of my children in this city, and fell in love with the people, the culture, the music, the buildings and beaches, all so different from my life in the States.

 Although the poor of Barranquilla could not always count on the integrity of the floor beneath their feet, they still greeted each other and me, with unfailing joy, generosity, energy and grace, everyday.
 Barranquilla is where I first learned to be grateful for what I did have and to not be disappointed by what I may be lacking.
-How could I think about the things I wanted, when children played with a soccer ball that was made from tightly rolled rags?
-Their soccer fields were often only a patch of dust or an open stretch of street.
-If the kids weren’t playing soccer, they were with their families.
+I saw boys play fútbol with a ball made from tightly rolled rags.
+Their fields were often only a patch of dust or an open stretch of street.
+If the kids weren’t outside playing, they were with their families.
 Families were everything.
 Families were community, and at the heart of each community was a church.

 My church was Las Tres Ave Marias, and even though I couldn’t understand what the priest was saying, and often I was part of the overflow that stood outside on the steps where I could hear nothing at all, it was really the passion of the people that I came to experience.
 Their brotherhood, their desire to be part of the extended family of the church, was something that I understood without having to speak their language.

 I didn’t feel that same connection to my childhood church.
 It was a chore to attend mass and yet, something about Barranquilla showed me how deep my faith could be.
 There is something spiritual about the city — just under the rhythm and roll, the color and chaos of daily life, a belief that tethers men, women and children, the rich and the poor, to each other, to the dirt, to the field, to the city street, the sea, the forest, and the sky above.
-Maybe it’s that spirituality, that love for God and humanity, and the way that people from every walk of life embrace their faith with joy and gratitude that I feel when I’m inside this church.
+It’s their faith reflected in every interaction.
+Maybe it’s that spirituality that infiltrates the air with such palpable joy.
+It’s that joy that I felt for the first time when visiting Las Tres Ave Marias all those years ago, and it’s that joy that I’ve lost along the way.

-Today, I’m glad to be back again, under Mary’s benevolent gaze, I’m a different woman, older and worse for the wear.
+Today, I’m glad to be back again, relieved to find benevolence still in Mary’s gaze.
+I’m a different woman now, older and worse for the wear.
 I’ve come to pray for my all-grown-up children who no longer understand what brings me here.
 At the altar, a young family gathers for the baptism of an infant.
 Older children run the aisles in their Sunday-best shoes, the baby cries, startled, as the holy water runs over his crown, men and women laugh and embrace each other in joyous congratulations and I remember that moment, so honest and simple.

 Dear God, here is your child, whom you have given us to raise.
 We promise to teach him to love you as we do.